28th regime

-28th regimes are proposed legal frameworks of European Union rules which do not replace member states' own national rules but are an optional alternative to them.
+28th regimes (proposed terms: EU Inc., Societas Europaea Unificata (S.EU)) are proposed legal frameworks of European Union rules which do not replace member states' own national rules but are an optional alternative to them.
 The number 28 in the name comes from 27 member states in the EU and their national legal systems, which are extended by a new EU-wide alternative.